Veld: Etymology

 The word veld ([fɛlt]) comes from the Afrikaans word for "field".

 The etymological origin is older modern Dutch veldt, a spelling that the Dutch abandoned in favour of veld during the 19th century, decades before the first Afrikaans dictionary.
-A cognate to the English field, it was spelt velt in Middle Dutch and felt in Old Dutch.
+A cognate to the English "field", it was spelt velt in Middle Dutch and felt in Old Dutch.

 Climate

 The climate of the veld is highly variable, but its general pattern is mild winters from May to September and hot or very hot summers from November to March, with moderate or considerable variations in daily temperatures and abundant sunshine.
-Precipitation mostly occurs in the summer months in the form of high-energy thunderstorms.
+Precipitation mostly occurs in the summers in the form of high-energy thunderstorms.